-At Natural Bed Company, for our wooden beds, we only use timber from sustainable sources and never use endangered tropical hardwoods.
-All our timber is from a legally certified source and purchased under the EUTR (European Union Timber Regulation).
-Our pine is from Scandinavia and our hardwoods – ash, oak, maple, cherry, walnut and beech are from the USA or northern Europe.
+For our wooden beds Natural Bed Company only use timber from sustainable sources, and never use endangered tropical hardwoods.
+All our timbers are from a legally certified source and purchased under the EUTR (European Union Timber Regulation).
+Our pine is from Scandinavia, and our hardwoods – ash, oak, maple, cherry, walnut and beech are from the USA or northern Europe.
+Being a natural substance means there is variation in colour and grain and the images below can only be indicative.
+Furthermore your new bed may become a richer colour over time as the wood ages.

 Most of our customers order their bed in a hardwood, but we also offer most of our beds in pine – we’re aware that people have different budgets and we want to make our designs as accessible as possible.

 Beech is a light coloured timber with a slightly pinkish cast and a tight, speckled grain.
-See also the Java wooden bed page
+See the Java wooden bed and Arran Upholstered bed page for beds pictured in this timber.More information and images can also be found in the All About Our Beech Beds blog post.

-Cherry has a smooth grain and a reddish/brown colour which deepens quite quickly.
+Cherry has a smooth grain and an initially pale reddish/brown colour which deepens quite quickly (the sample here is the deeper colour).
 Small areas of lighter colour sometimes occur.
-See also the Sonora wooden bed page.
+See the Sonora, Cochin bed bases and the Solid Cherry Timber – Bed and Bedside Tables blog!

 Maple is a very pale wood with a smooth grain and a contemporary appearance.
-See also the Oregon bed.
+See the Oregon bed and take a look at the Orchid, also shown in solid maple.Find more information on the About Our Solid Maple Beds blog.

 The following stained finishes on pine broaden the colour range: